-- 3. Operate the emergency power switch (refer to Figure 8.3 and 8.4). - 4.
-Operate the boom or platform joystick (refer to Figure 8.3 and 8.4). - 5.
+- 3. Operate the emergency power switch 3. - 4.
+Operate the boom or platform joystick . - 5.
 Move the boom joystick in the desired direction. - 6.
 Return the joystick to neutral to stop movement.

 ■ Emergency Lowering

 The main boom can be lowered in an emergency using the emergency lowering knob at the ground controls.
 The emergency lowering knob allows the main boom to be lowered only.
 Only use this method if the engine will not start and the emergency power system will not work.